-doubletCells 35
+doubletCells 37

-block An integer scalar controlling the rate of doublet generation, to keep memory usage low. d An integer scalar specifying the number of components to retain after the PCA. approximate A logical scalar indicating whether irlba should be used to perform the initial PCA. irlba.args A list of arguments to pass to irlba when approximate=TRUE. force.match A logical scalar indicating whether remapping of simulated doublets to original cells should be performed. force.k An integer scalar specifying the number of neighbours to use for remapping if force.match=TRUE. force.ndist $A \ numeric \ scalar \ specifying \ the \ bandwidth \ for \ remapping \ if \ force. \ match=TRUE.$ BNPARAM A BiocNeighborParam object specifying the nearest neighbor algorithm.
-Defaults to an exact algorithm if NULL, see ?findKNN for more details.
+force.ndist A numeric scalar specifying the bandwidth for remapping if force.match=TRUE.
+BNPARAM A BiocNeighborParam object specifying the nearest neighbor algorithm.
+This should be an algorithm supported by findNeighbors.
+BSPARAM A BiocSingularParam object specifying the algorithm to use for PCA, if d is not NA.
 BPPARAM A BiocParallelParam object specifying whether the neighbour searches should be parallelized.
 Additional arguments to pass to the ANY method. assay.type A string specifying which assay values to use, e.g., "counts" or "logcounts". get.spikes See ?"scran-gene-selection".